HerbertKoelman/python_sample/README.md

 1. source code (the one you write)
 2. libraries that needs to be identified and versionned

 A software build might in turn produce a library used by yourself or someone else.
+The following figure illustrate the point.:w

 ```shell script
                     <source code>